 DEADLINE FOR SUBMITTING APPLICATIONS: 2 PM

 With this call the Novo Nordisk Foundation seeks to support and strengthen the development of young and promising research leaders, and to promote Nordic research at a high international level.
 The call is targeted starting group leaders with ambitious projects within endocrinology and metabolism that aim to understand the human organism and the mechanisms underlying health and disease at a basic and clinical level.
-NNF will award up to four grants.
-One grant will be reserved for an active clinician researcher.
+Three grants are available for funding and NNF aims at awarding at least one of these grants to an active clinician researcher.

 The grant is for early career principal investigators to develop their career and establish their own teams.

 - Applicants should be at a senior postdoctoral, assistant professor, associate professor (time-limited) or equivalent level

 - Applicants may be experimental researchers or clinician researchers

 - Applicants should have completed their PhD approximately within the past four to eight years